jumbobumbo/light_sensor_pi/README.md

 This was causing me connection issues, and the variable is created with:
 self.__udp_ip = ip_address (line 61)
 If a valid IP is provided anyway, making this member variable declartion unrequired

+With further review, I also removed all other member variables not created within the trys, except:
+    __udp_port = 9999
+    __transition_period = 0

 2. the returned json object from the blub changes shape depending on if the light is on or off
 I added the additonal nested dict key on line 71:
 col4 = 'dft_on_state'
 Also the on/off if statement spanning lines 74 - 83

+# Crontolling the light via flask application.
+## 1. Review flask app python file (flask_app/flask_app.py)

+- tpl_bulb_set (Set bulb state, colours, etc)

+function to control bulb via an ip- takes post data

+example below:

+import requests
+requests.post("http://192.168.1.181:8082/tplbulb_set/",json={"ip": "192.168.1.141", "actions" : ["on"], "attribs": {"hsb": (240, 75, 100)}})

+This will set turn the bulb on, and set the hue, saturation and brightness
+Only the key 'ip' is required, "actions" and "attribs" are optional